WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.md

 *The XMLHttpRequest interface*   is standard, but there are browser-dependent systems to access this object.

-If the browser defines a constructor with the same name `(typeof XMLHttpRequest! = "Undefined")`,     simply issue a new:
+If the browser defines a constructor with the same name (`typeof XMLHttpRequest! = "Undefined"`), simply issue a `new`:
-`var XHR = new XMLHttpRequest()`;
+`var XHR = new XMLHttpRequest()`

-As an example, in Internet Explorer, we had to use the ActiveXObject object `(typeof ActiveXObject! = "Undefined")`  with the string identifying the object to create, which can be "MSXML2.XmlHttp.6.0" (preferred) or "MSXML2.XmlHttp.3.0" (old versions of the browser):
+As an example, in Internet Explorer, we had to use the ActiveXObject object (`typeof ActiveXObject != "Undefined"`)  with the string identifying the object to create, which can be "MSXML2.XmlHttp.6.0" (preferred) or "MSXML2.XmlHttp.3.0" (old versions of the browser):
-`var XHR = new ActiveXObject ("MSXML2.XmlHttp.3.0")`;
+`var XHR = new ActiveXObject ("MSXML2.XmlHttp.3.0")`

 <!------------------- END SLIDE 113 -------------------------->